gustavoss/update_windows_odin/README.md

 Use Fullscreenizer: https://github.com/KasumiL5x/Fullscreenizer

-Go to Settings > Display Settings > Graphics Settings > Change default graphics settings.
+In Windows go to Settings > Display Settings > Graphics Settings > Change default graphics settings.

 Enable optimization for windowed games.
 This will allow the fake fullscreen of Fullscreenizer to run with real fullscreen performance.